 Video tour of Los Angeles:

-And there you have it: The top 10 most expensive cities to live in the world in 2021.
+And there you have it: The top 10 most expensive cities to live in the world in 2023.
 As you may have noticed the high cost of living is mainly due to high housing costs, and higher prices on dining out.
 Some cities have higher average salaries as a result.
 However, some don’t.
 And even if they do, if you’re not employed in a profession or company that pays higher than average, then it becomes very challenging to survive in such an expensive city.
 As such, you need to make the necessary preparations so you can live your best life in an expensive city.
 Also, even if the first few months or years are tough, you can still make your living experience there more worthwhile by keeping some frugal living practices in mind.